strongvillecode/printf/README.md

-Readme for printf team work
+The Readme for printf team work